secrets-scan

 4. Generate report

-Writes {DIR}/report.md with a summary table, per-severity finding tables (file, line, matched content, description), per-agent stats, and a full file inventory including skipped files with skip reasons.
+Writes {DIR}/report.md (chmod 600) with a verdict (CLEAN / FINDINGS / INCOMPLETE), a summary table, per-severity finding tables — file, line, category, value length, a sha256[:12] fingerprint, a masked preview, description — per-agent stats, an unscanned section when a chunk failed twice, and a full file inventory including skipped files with skip reasons.

 5. Display summary

-Prints a compact table of severity counts and the report path directly in the session.
+Prints a compact table of the verdict and severity counts plus the report path directly in the session.
 No need to open the file to see the headline result.

 6. Fix mode